huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 [Always dream big and think big.](https://www.goodreads.com/book/show/759945.The_Magic_of_Thinking_Big) If your dreams don't scare you, you are not dreaming big enough.
-[The people who are crazy enough to think they can change the world are the ones that do.](https://www.goodreads.com/quotes/9859550-the-people-who-are-crazy-enough-to-think-they-can)
+[The people who are crazy enough to think they can change the world are the ones that do.](https://www.goodreads.com/quotes/9859550-the-people-who-are-crazy-enough-to-think-they-can) When you think big and lose, you often grow more than when you think small and win.